jusdeliens/ovahub/README.md

 - your firewall so that it allows the mqtt and ws port to be opened
 - your network connection

-Now you can fully enjoy playing with Ova bots and IDEAL games without any constraints.
+Now you can fully enjoy playing with Ova bots and Ova Arena games without any constraints.
 Feel free to administrate your broker as you want by changing `acls.ini` `mosquitto.conf` and `passwd.ini`.
 Go on the [eclipse manual page](https://mosquitto.org/man/mosquitto-conf-5.html) to know more about how to do it.

 If you need more help, feel free to [contact us](https://jusdeliens.com/contact) to join our robotic masterclasses 🤖